lonelycode/tyk-io-site-content/v1.8/plugins/middleware-scripting.md

 ### Overview

-Middleware scripting is done in either a PRE or POST middleware chain context, dynamic middleware can be aplpied to both session-based APIs and Open (Keyless) APIs.
+Middleware scripting is done in either a PRE or POST middleware chain context, dynamic middleware can be applied to both session-based APIs and Open (Keyless) APIs.

 The difference between the middleware types are:

-1. `PRE` - These middleware instances do not have access to the sesison object (as it has not been created yet) and therefore cannot perform modification actions on them.
+1. `PRE` - These middleware instances do not have access to the session object (as it has not been created yet) and therefore cannot perform modification actions on them.

-2. `POST` - these middleware components have access to the session object (the user quota, allowances and auth data), but have the option to disable it, as deserialising it into the JSVM is computationaly expensive and can add latency.
+2. `POST` - these middleware components have access to the session object (the user quota, allowances and auth data), but have the option to disable it, as deserialising it into the JSVM is computationally expensive and can add latency.

 It is important to note that a new JSVM instance is created for *each* API that is managed, this means that inter-API communication is not possible via shared methods (they have different bounds), however it *is* possible using the session object if a key is shared across APIs.

 ### Creating a middleware component

-Tyk injects a TykJS namespace into the JSVM, this namespace can be used to initialise new a midleware component.
+Tyk injects a TykJS namespace into the JSVM, this namespace can be used to initialise new a middleware component.
 Each middleware component should be in it's own `*.js` file.

 Creating a middleware object is done my calling the `TykJS.TykMiddleware.NewMiddleware({})` constructor with an empty object and then initialising it with your function using the `NewProcessRequest()` closure syntax.

 Here is an example implementation:

     /* --- sample.js --- */

     // Create your middlware object
     var sampleMiddleware = new TykJS.TykMiddleware.NewMiddleware({});

     // Initialise it with your functionality by passing a closure that accepts two objects
     // into the NewProcessRequest() function:
     sampleMiddleware.NewProcessRequest(function(request, session) {

         log("This middleware does nothing, but will print this to your terminal.")

         // You MUST return both the request and session metadata
         return sampleMiddleware.ReturnData(request, session.meta_data);
     });

 ### Middleware component variables

 As well as the [API functions](plugins/jsvm-api/) that all JSVM components share, the middleware components have access to some data structures that are performant and allow for the modification of both the request itself and the session.
 These objects are exposed to the middleware in the form of the `request` and `session` objects in the `NewProcessRequest(function(request, session) {};` call.

-In the example above, we can see that we return these variables - this is a requirement, and omiting it can cause the middleware to fail, this line should be called at the end of each process:
+In the example above, we can see that we return these variables - this is a requirement, and omitting it can cause the middleware to fail, this line should be called at the end of each process:

     return sampleMiddleware.ReturnData(request, session.meta_data);

-This allows the middleware machinery to perform the necessary writes nd changes to the two main context objects.
+This allows the middleware machinery to perform the necessary writes and changes to the two main context objects.

 #### The `request` object